Foundation for Appraisal Education

 The Foundation for Appraisal Education is a not-for-profit organization formed to promote the advancement of education related to personal property appraising.

-Foundation for Appraisal Education Reception
+Foundation for Appraisal Education Scholarships

 The ISA Education Foundation, Inc. was founded in 2002, as a separate corporate entity from its parent organization, The International Society of Appraisers (ISA).
 The sole purpose of this corporation was to raise funds for scholarships to aid those seeking to improve their knowledge in the field of personal property appraising.
 Gloria Moroni, Rick Cassagrande, Anne Blumer, CD Gallimore, and Nancy Bangiola were the first Board of Directors of the Corporation.